UK & Europe

 This notice sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

-The General Data Protection Regulation (GDPR) (Regulation (EU) 2016/679) is a new regulation which replaces the Data Protection Regulation (Directive 95/46/EC).
-The Regulation aims to harmonise data protection legislation across EU member states, enhancing privacy rights for individuals and providing a strict framework within which commercial organisations can legally operate.
-We welcome this piece of legislation as it’s all about understanding you and putting you first, which is what we do every single day.
+The EU GDPR, UK GDPR and Data Protection Act 2018 (DPA) are regulations aiming to harmonise data protection legislation across UK and EU member states, enhancing privacy rights for individuals and providing a strict framework within which commercial organisations can legally operate.
+We welcome this piece of legislation as it is all about understanding you and putting you first, which is what we do every single day.

-Please read the following carefully to to get a deeper understanding of our views and practices regarding your most precious asset – your personal data.
-We’ll let you know all of the ins and outs of how we use it and, more importantly, look after it.
+Please read the following carefully to gain a deeper understanding of our views and practices regarding your most precious asset – your personal data.
+We will let you know all of the ins and outs of how we use it and, more importantly, look after it.

-For the purposes of data protection legislation in force from time to time the data controller is Stott and May Professional Search Ltd of Canon Green, 27 Bush Lane, London, EC4R 0AA, United Kingdom.
+For the purposes of data protection legislations, the data controller is Stott and May Professional Search Ltd of Cannon Green, 27 Bush Lane, London, EC4R 0AA, United Kingdom.

 Who we are and what we do